wintercms/docs/setup-installation.md

     * * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1

-Be sure to replace **/path/to/artisan** with the absolute path to the *artisan* file in the root directory of October.
+Be sure to replace **/path/to/artisan** with the absolute path to the *artisan* file in the root directory of Winter.
 This Cron will call the command scheduler every minute.
-Then October evaluates any scheduled tasks and runs the tasks that are due.
+Then Winter evaluates any scheduled tasks and runs the tasks that are due.

 > **Note**: If you are adding this to `/etc/cron.d` you'll need to specify a user immediately after `* * * * *`.